Ten Content Trends & Opportunities For Small Businesses in 2018December 12, 2017 August 26, 2019 /

 Content production takes time and resources.
 So wouldn’t it be great if the content paid for itself?
 That’s where this final trend and opportunity comes in.

-As I’ve mentioned, there’s huge opportunity for creative professionals here.
+As I’ve mentioned, there’s a huge opportunity for creative professionals here.
 Artists with some business sense can step up and provide content creation services.
 Monthly retainers, in particular, are a great way to boost recurring revenue.

 But there’s also revenue streams for the business that’s publishing the content.